Cuperino/teleprompter-for-terminals-april-fools-works/README.md

 # Teleprompter for Terminals
 Ever thought an Electron based teleprompting software consumes way too many resources for your needs?
-SSH into Teleprompter for Terminals by Imaginary Sense, a teleprompting solution with no dependencies on X.
+SSH into Teleprompter for Terminals, a teleprompting solution with no dependencies on X.

 Demo video: https://www.youtube.com/watch?v=qyKezSfxEHo